nhutchison/PSIPro/README.md

 TIMER SETTINGS

 	The numbered pattern Modes have various preprogrammed lengths to match those of the Teeces Logic patterns.
 Some of the additional Modes have indefinite lengths.
 To set ALL pattern Modes called using the Mode (T) command to remain on indefinitely, then set 'bool alwaysOn = false;' to true.
 The default is false, meaning that each selected pattern Mode will remain on for its set time, and then will return to the default pattern Mode.
 This can also be changed using command P as described above.

 BAUD RATE

 	By default, the PSI Pro Connected uses a 2400bps baud rate.
 This is due to the Teeces lighting running at this speed.
-To change the default 	speed to a more reasonable 9600bps, comment in '#define_9600BAUDSJEDI_' in the sketch.
+To change the default speed to a more reasonable 9600bps, uncomment '#define_9600BAUDSJEDI_' in the sketch.

 SETTING THE DEFAULT PATTERN MODE

-	The PSI Pro is shipped with Mode 1 (SWIP) as the default pattern mode, but any display Mode can be the default Mode the PSI returns to after 	completing a command initiated Mode.
+	The PSI Pro is shipped with Mode 1 (SWIPE) as the default pattern mode, but any display Mode can be the default Mode the PSI returns to after completing a command initiated Mode.
 To change the default mode, enter the mode number desired in 'uint8_t defaultPattern = 1;'.

 SWIPE MODE SETTINGS

-	Colors are divided into Primary (Default is Blue for the front PSI and Green for the Rear) and Secondary (Default is Red for the front PSI and 	Yellow for the rear).
+	Colors are divided into
+		Primary (Default is Blue for the front PSI and Green for the Rear) and Secondary (Default is Red for the front PSI and Yellow for the rear).

 	The behavior of the default SWIPE mode may be changed by adjusting the following parameters:

 	Primary Color Duration Minimum/Maximum

 		Choose the maximum and minimum random number of milliseconds the PSI pauses on the Primary color before switching to the secondary color.

 		Choose the maximum and minimum random number of milliseconds the PSI pauses on the Secondary color before switching to the secondary color.

 		Choose the maximum and minimum random speed range of the swipe animation.

 		Define the chance proportion between the various options for the secondary color.
 Increasing a value compared to the others increases the likelihood of that option occurring.
 If the chance for an option is set to 0, it will not be occur.

 		Choose the maximum and minimum random number of columns to display the secondary color.
 		The remainder of the columns will display the primary color.

 		Choose the number of off (unlit) columns.
 This enables the 'half dark' PSI as seen in A New Hope.

 		Choose the Primary and Secondary colors for the SWIPE mode.
 These may be any RGB combination.
-Default colors are red/blue and green/		yellow.
+		Default colors are red/blue and green/yellow.

 		Choose the colors determined by setting the Front/Rear jumper on the back of the PSI Pro.

 SERIAL SETTINGS

 	If 'USB_SERIAL' is defined, the serial port on the USB of the Pro Micro will be used for communication, and debug output.
 Uncomment this if you want to debug, add new patterns etc, and are working via USB.
 Note the brightness warning above!
 The normal mode is that any serial control device (MarcDuino, STEALTH etc) will be connected to the PSI via the header pins on the PSI PCB by default.
 These pins are referred to as Serial1.
 	Uncommenting 'USB_SERIAL' switches to using the USB port and the Serial on the USB of the Pro Micro instead.

 I2C ADDRESS

 	By default, the PSI Pro's I2c address is 22.
 This can be changed by inserting the desired address in 'byte I2CAdress = 22;'.